ej-sanmartin/base-lint/README.md

           comment: true
           checks: true
 ```

+Diff mode needs the base commit to be present locally, so configure `actions/checkout` with `fetch-depth: 0` (or switch Base Lint to `mode: repo`) to avoid fetching only the latest commit.
+Without the deeper history, Base Lint falls back to scanning nothing and reports “No files matched the scan configuration.”

 The GitHub Action metadata now lives at the repository root in [`action.yml`](./action.yml) while the compiled bundle continues
 to ship from [`packages/action/dist`](packages/action/dist).
 Build and commit the bundle whenever you update the TypeScript